leapcode/bitmask-vpn/docs/contribution-ideas.md

   or otherwise (separate users in linux etc).
 This has the additional advantage of allowing us to do a very early startup, and not to depend so much on pkexec + ubuntu's quirks (portability!).

+# Other discrete projects

+* Secure, automated upgrade mechanism (look at TUF and the Qt Updater Framework).
+* Log viewer / log sender
+* VPN Traffic panel (statistics, ip, gw health, graph for upload/download speeds)
+* Migrate codebase to Qt6
+* Reduce the size of custom static builds
+* Apple + Windows stores
+* Convert snap to use a qt5 base (so that updates are kept small).
+* Provider-agnostic bitmask.
+* Private bridges mechanism.
+* QR-bootstrap